mak3r/billboard/README.md

-# The SUSE Billboard for Matrix Portal
+# A Billboard for Matrix Portal
-This is a simple application which will display a choice of text or images on the Adafruit Matrix Portal 32x64 display
+This is a simple application which will display a choice of text or images on the Adafruit Matrix Portal 32x64 display.
+It sets up the Matrix Portal as an Access Point (AP) such that it can receive billboard content from a connected Station (Client)

 ## Code